Leave of Absence FAQs

 Will I continue to have access to my Reed email account?

 Yes.
 Your Reed email account will remain active during your leave of absence.
-Computer User Services will always notify you via your Reed email account before taking any action on your account.
-Contact CUS (firstname.lastname@example.org, 503/777-7525) with any questions about computing resources available while on leave.
+We encourage you to check your Reed email account while on your leave, as the college may continue to send you important information to help you plan your return, such as financial aid deadlines and registration instructions.
+Computer User Services will notify you via your Reed email account before taking any action on your account.

 Am I permitted to work on campus?